zealaxe9008-glitch/php-test-helm/README.md

 ```

 7) Tweak health checks (readiness/liveness probes)
 - The chart defaults to probing `/` on port 80.
-If your health URL is different (e.g., `/health`), edit `templates/deployment.yaml` or fork/override the template.
-For simple apps, `/` works fine.
+If your health URL is different (e.g., `/health`), edit `templates/deployment.yaml` or fork the chart.
+For simple apps, `/` works.

 8) Security context (run as non-root)
 - By default, the container runs as `www-data` (UID/GID 33).
 If your base image needs other IDs, edit these in `values.yaml` under `podSecurityContext` and `securityContext`.